 How to make ginger cookies

-- Baking: Roll balls of the dough in between your hands then place on a parchment-lined cookie/baking sheet.
-Bake them for 10-15 minutes until they are golden brown and crisp on the edges.
-For crispy cookies, bake for an extra 5-10 minutes.
-Remove the cookies from the oven and allow to cool.
+- Bake the cookies: Roll small balls of dough in between your hands then place on parchment-lined sheet pans or cookie sheets.
+Place the cookies in a preheated oven and bake for 10-15 minutes until the cookies are golden brown with crisp edges.
+Remove from the oven and allow to cool completely.

-- White chocolate: Melt white chocolate then dip the cookies in, leaving half uncovered.
-Decorate with sprinkles and allow to set before serving.
+- Dip in chocolate: Melt white chocolate over a pan of barely-simmering water then dip the cookies in so that half is covered.
+Decorate with sprinkles (optional) then allow to set.

 Can I make gingerbread man cookies from this recipe?